Paint and Collage: Layering ContentWorkshop with Holly Roberts

 Painting & Collage: Layering Content

 Holly Roberts broke ground in both painting and photography by bringing the two together as if they had always existed in the same space.
-Is it the photographic collages or the painting until, like a pendulum, these dynamic forces create a continual pulse.
-Through her work she has become a story teller extraordinaire.
+Is it the photographic collages or the painting until, like a pendulum, these dynamic forces create a continuous pulse.
+Through her work, she has become a storyteller extraordinaire.

-Holly is simply a masterful artist but also master instructor.
-Using acrylic paints in concert with photos, drawings and prints you will follow Holly on a journey of found and created images into new and intriguing statements.
-Learning how to achieve excellent collage adhesion, different transfer processes and compositional layering you will discover the magic of Holly’s story telling and spiritual aesthetic with your won voice.
+Holly is truly a masterful artist but also a master instructor.
+Using acrylic paints in concert with photos, transfers, drawings, and prints you will follow Holly on a journey of meaning through found and created images.
+Skills taught include learning how to achieve excellent collage adhesion, different transfer processes in service of compositional layering.
+You will discover the magic of Holly’s storytelling and spiritual aesthetic using your own voice.

 Holly works intuitively, painting abstractions on panels before applying her signature photo fragments.
-She uses muted colors of paint and black-and-white photographs to create images that are filled with humor, irony and mythology.
+She uses muted colors of paint, black-and-white and color photographs to create images that are filled with humor, irony, and mythology.
 Her metamorphic beings illustrate archetypal emotions and dream states.
-Her subject matter has expanded from introspective to a wider worldview, touching on religion, technology and the environment.
+Her subject matter has expanded from introspective to a wider worldview, touching on religion, technology, and the environment.
 Robert’s art is bold, a bit brash and almost always irreverent.
 Her work can be found on her website: www.hollyrobertsstudio.com.